Santa vs. the Snowman 3D

-Santa vs. the Snowman is a 1997 American computer-animated Christmas comedy television special created by Steve Oedekerk and produced by O Entertainment.
+Santa vs. the Snowman is a 1997 American animated Christmas comedy television special created by Steve Oedekerk and produced by O Entertainment.
 It originally aired on ABC on December 12, 1997, following The Online Adventures of Ozzie the Elf.

 The special was voiced by Jonathan Winters, Ben Stein, Victoria Jackson, Mark DeCarlo and David Floyd, and narrated by Don LaFontaine.

 Relations to other films, like a scene of ice-made AT-ST's, mostly resembling the ones from The Empire Strikes Back appear throughout.

 In 2002, the special was released in IMAX 3D as Santa vs. the Snowman 3D, with new scenes at the beginning and end of the film.

 Plot

 A lonely Snowman has no friends and never learned to speak because nobody was around.
 Instead, he plays his flute for the stars every night.
-But one particular night, the stars answer back, a flash of light zooms past the Snowman and shatters his flute.
+On one particular night, the stars answer back, a flash of light zooms past the Snowman and shatters his flute.
 Consumed with curiosity, the Snowman sets off to find out what created the mysterious light.
 Eventually, the Snowman finds himself at Santa's Village.
 The Snowman enters a toy workshop, where elves are making toys.
 Another elf comes into the workshop with its owner, Santa Claus.
 While Santa is chatting with his elves, who praise him highly, the Snowman finds a red and gold flute in the workshop.
 After grabbing the flute, an alarm goes off.
 The Snowman retreats, but Santa sends some of his elves to retrieve the flute.
 While being chased, the Snowman drops the flute, and hides from the elves by jumping off a cliff.
 He grabs an icicle stalactite, waiting for them to leave.
 After the elves retrieve the flute and return to the village, the Snowman heads home.

 The Snowman cannot stop thinking about Santa and his wonderful workshop.
 It seems that Santa has a marvelous home, many friends, plenty of toys, and is loved by everybody, but he wouldn't let the Snowman have the flute.
 The Snowman imagines himself as Santa, giving out toys, loved by everyone.
 At that moment, the Snowman thinks, "Why should Santa keep all that love, good tidings, and friendship for himself?
 That didn't seem fair.
 Maybe, it's time someone else got to be Santa?"
 With that, the Snowman forms a plan to take Santa's spot.
 The Snowman sneaks onto a guided village train tour, where he takes pictures with a camera disguised as an ice cream cone.
 The Snowman gets off the train and admires Santa's sleigh, where he is noticed and kicked out.
 The Snowman then makes various equipment for invading the workshop, and snowman minions to help him, becoming a much more devious Snowman.